MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Before you start authoring in Microsoft [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)], you’ll want to understand your project and get organized.
+Before you start authoring in [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)], you’ll want to understand your project and get organized.
 Here’s a quick checklist to start you out on the right foot:

 - Gather as much content as you can before you begin creating your guide.
 This includes images, videos, and 3D content (if you have any) and the physical objects themselves (if feasible).
 Don’t worry if you don’t have any 3D content.